Skip advert

 Ioniq 5 - front

-Car manufacturers will be required by law to meet sales targets for zero emission vehicles (ZEVs), under the government’s ZEV Mandate from January 2024.
+Since January 2024, car manufacturers have been required by law to meet sales targets for zero emission vehicles (ZEVs), under the government’s ZEV Mandate.

 The mandate requires a rising percentage of individual manufacturers’ total annual sales to be zero emissions vehicles each year.
-The figures were reached after a lengthy consultation with the car industry and environmentalists, and the mandate kicks into action with a 22-per-cent-of-sales requirement for 2024, rising to 80 per cent by 2030 then 100 per cent by 2035.
-The interim targets for commercial vehicles are set lower, with only 10 per cent of new vans sold required to be electric this year, rising to 70 per cent by 2030.
+The figures were reached after a lengthy consultation with the car industry and environmentalists, and a 22-per-cent-of-sales requirement for 2024 rises to 80 per cent by 2030 then 100 per cent by 2035.
+Targets for commercial vehicles are set lower, with only 10 per cent of new vans sold required to be electric this year, rising to 70 per cent by 2030.

 Advertisement - Article continues below